Accenture/accenture.github.io/_posts/2016-04-14-the-lightweight-docker-runtime.md

 # Next steps

 This is all for now.
-In future articles we'll go into implementation details of some of the most interesting capabilities such as service registration and discovery!
+In future articles we'll go into implementation details of some of the most interesting capabilities such as service registration and discovery.